nodatime/nodatime/src/NodaTime.Web/Markdown/unstable/migration-to-2.md

 ---

 In version 1.x, the `y` format specifier meant "absolute year" (which may be negative) and the `Y` format specifier meant "year of era".
-Unfortunatly, this is not compatible with the BCL, where `y` really means year of era.
+Unfortunately, this is not compatible with the BCL, where `y` really means year of era.
 Under most calendars this is irrelevant in the BCL, as most only support a single era - but in Noda Time, the default calendar system (Gregorian) supports dates before 1CE.
 (Even so, most users will never create or use dates before 1CE.)